- What are the 5 critical thinking questions?

 - What are the 7 critical thinking skills?

-- What are the 8 elements of critical thinking?
+- What’s an example of critical thinking?

-- What are the steps in critical thinking?
+- What is the critical thinking test?

 What are the 5 critical thinking questions?